JanMalch/ngx-material-table-mediator/README.md

 # ngx-material-table-mediator

-This library provides an abstract class `MatTableMediator`, which helps you manage a MatTable, MatSort and MatPaginator in your component.
+This library provides the following classes to help you manage a MatTable, MatSort and MatPaginator in your component.
-It also contains the `BasicTableMediator`, a simple implementation of `MatTableMediator`.
+The data for the table comes from an observable.

+* `MatTableMediator` → The abstract base class that contains all the logic.
+* `BasicTableMediator` → An implementation of the `MatTableMediator` to have in your component.
+* `ArrayTableMediator` → This mediator takes an array as data and takes care of sorting and pagination on client side.
+* `MediatedTableComponent` → An abstract class for your component that takes away all the boilerplate code.

 ## Installation